-I’m a big believer in using whole grains whenever possible in my baking.
-It outranks all-purpose flour in its fiber content, vitamin content, & its more stabilizing effect on blood sugar.
-I honestly feel like they give my baked goods a richer taste as well, & am a life-ling convert!
+I’m a big believer in using whole wheat flour whenever possible in my baking.
+While it outranks all-purpose flour in its nutritional content, I honestly feel like it gives my baked goods a richer taste as well, and am a life-long convert!

-I can never get enough of fall flavors year round, & this pumpkin bread is such an easy way to transport me back to my favorite season.
-Whether it’s for an easy breakfast on the go, an afternoon coffee-time companion, or an after-dinner treat, this bread is the perfect way to pack some vitamin A into your day!
+I can never get enough of fall flavors year round, and this pumpkin bread is such an easy way to transport me back to my favorite season.
+Whether it’s for an easy breakfast on the go, an afternoon coffee companion, or an after-dinner treat, this bread is the perfect way to sneak some vitamin A into your day!

-3 cups whole wheat flour (I really like the organic “white-whole wheat” variety from King Arthur Flour
+3 cups whole wheat flour (I love King Arthur Baking’s White Whole Wheat)

 2 teaspoons cinnamon